ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-5-4.md

-Chapter 5: Leading Productive Meetings - Handling Difficult Situations with Grace and Tact
+Handling Difficult Situations with Grace and Tact
 ==========================================================================================

 As a meeting leader, it's important to be prepared for difficult situations that may arise during the course of a meeting.
 In this chapter, we'll explore strategies for handling difficult situations with grace and tact.